SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 > - **12-16:** 21 corruption damage; M < 4 bleeding (save ends)
 > - **17+:** 24 corruption damage; M < 5 bleeding (save ends)
 >
-> **Effect:** The vampire regains Stamina equal to half the damage dealt, and can end one effect on them that can be ended by a saving throw
+> **Effect:** The vampire regains Stamina equal to half the damage dealt, and can end one effect on them that can be ended by a saving throw.
 >
 > **2+ Malice:** The vampire shifts 3 after striking the last target, and can target one additional creature for every 2 malice spent.